-Clearly 2019-2020 has been an unprecedented year and PE and Sport provision at Robson House has changed as a result of the Covid 19 pandemic, which continues to present challenges and issues for staff.
-The information provided here needs to be read in the context of the wider societal concerns with accessing swimming pools, gyms and competitive sporting opportunities.
+Clearly 2020-2021 has been an unprecedented year and PE and Sport provision at Robson House has changed as a result of the Covid 19 pandemic which continues to present challenges and issues for staff at Robson House.
+The information provided here needs to be read in the context of the wider societal concerns with the continued lack of access to swimming pools, gyms and competitive sporting opportunities.

 *Physical Education (PE), Sport Health and well-being are seen as vital areas of learning in the primary curriculum at Robson House.
 All at Robson House welcome the government’s commitment to improve the quality of PE and School Sport and well-being for all children in primary schools through provision of the PE and Primary Sport Premium.